 - A decimal number

-- A macro variable
+- □ A macro variable

-- □ An arithmetic expression
+- An arithmetic expression

 A macro variable name must be a '\$' character followed by an integer >0, for example \$12.
-(This is a subset of names allowed in 3.6.5.)
+(This is a subset of names allowed in 3.4.3.)

-Note: Each AM command must be enclosed into a separate pair of '%' characters.
-Line separators between data blocks of a single command can be added to enhance readability.
-These line separators do not affect the macro definition.
+Note: New lines can be added between words of a single command to enhance readability.
+They do not affect the macro definition.